tercen/webapp_lib/webapp_commons/context/operator/py_developer.md

 2. Create the folder that will contain the project
-3. Copy all files and folders from https://github.com/tercen/template-python-operator Github into the new project 2.1.
-Ensure all files from .github/workflows are copied
-4. Change the name of the project in operator.json
+3. Change the name of the project in operator.json
-5. Proceed with the remaining user instructions as needed.
+4. Proceed with the remaining user instructions as needed.

 ### Clarifications